How Does Acoustic Wave Therapy for ED Work?

 Acoustic waves also work to gently break down micro-plaque that accumulates in the blood vessels, which lead to restricted blood flow.
 Once the plaque breaks down, it is carried away in the blood stream, leaving the blood vessels more open and pliable with fewer obstructions.

-How Effective Is Acoustic Wave Therapy for ED?
+How Effective Is Low Intensity Shock-Wave Therapy for ED?

 Individual results can vary, based on the specifics of your health, medical history and the specific factors that have caused erectile dysfunction in your case.
 However, shockwave therapy is highly effective across the board, helping a wide variety of patients achieve long-lasting improvements in sexual performance.